TPGenerator/TPGenerator/README.md

 ## Example to get workload trace

 - We can get the workload trace via skywalking, the link is https://github.com/apache/skywalking
-- The application can print workload trace through java agent.
+- The application can print workload traces through java agent.
 Here we use oltp-bench which generates TPC-C as our application side.
-User can use the following step to load database and print workload trace.
+Users can use the following step to load the database and print the workload trace.

 ```
 cd oltpbench